-The Kyoto Fog is a sweet and comforting tea latte you can easily make in your own kitchen.
+The Kyoto Fog is a comforting tea latte with a hint of sweetness.

 What’s the difference between a London Fog and a Kyoto Fog?